dereuromark/cakephp-dto/docs/README.md

 ## Scalar Param and Return Types
 Types for scalars are added by default.
-Use Configure and `'CakeDto.scalarTypeHints'` set to  `false` to disable this.
+Use Configure and `'CakeDto.scalarAndReturnTypes'` set to  `false` to disable this.

 ## Strict Types